-Good news for fans of reassuringly British period dramas everywhere: production is seemingly set to begin on the long-rumoured Downton Abbey film has finally been confirmed – but it seems no one has told the cast yet…
+Good news for fans of reassuringly British period dramas everywhere: the long-rumoured Downton Abbey film has finally been confirmed – but it seems no one has told the cast yet…

 After six highly successful seasons, Downton Abbey bowed out on Christmas Day in 2015 with a feature-length special episode, though creator Julian Fellowes has since repeatedly expressed his desire to revisit the characters.

 Discussing the possibility of a big-screen outing for the Crawleys earlier this year, Fellowes revealed ‘I’ve done some work on the script, because I don’t want to find there’s a green light and no script read […] Then the biggest difficulty will be rounding up the cast as, compared with most series, it has such a large cast.
 And it needs them to feel Downtonesque.’